bmaso/osm-games/content/bowling/OSM-Episode.md

 | frame would have to look ahead at later frames to calculate its score.
 If those later frames don't exist, then it
 | would have to return something ugly like -1.
 I don't want to return -1."

-  To a software engineer, this incremental, constructivist style of algorithm implies a _reduction_.
-A game is the product of a reduce operation on a sequence of throws.
+  To a software engineer, this incremental, constructivist style of algorithm implies a "fold left" in the functional programming style, technically termed a _catamorphism_.
+A game is the product of a "fold left" operation on a sequence of throws.
 The computation receives a sequence of throws, and produces a single completed game by repeated incremental accumulation of each throw to an accumulator -- a "game in progress".

-  Typically an iterative reduce operation can be isomorphically translated to an iterative "scan" operation, where the intermediate result of applying the "next" element to an accumulator object are retained.
-These intermediate states are the incompleted games that the Bobs' test cases are concerned with.
+  Typically an iterative "fold" operation can be isomorphically translated to an iterative "scan" operation, where the intermediate result of applying the "next" element to an accumulator object are retained.
+These intermediate states are the incomplete games that the Bobs' test cases are concerned with.

-  The accumulator type is often a slightly more "relaxed" version of the final reduce operation product type, because it needs to have the flexibility to represent a computation "in progress", not just valid and completed values.
+  The "fold" or "scan" accumulator type is often a slightly more relaxed version of the final operation result type, because it needs to have the flexibility to represent a computation "in progress", not just valid and completed values.
 In our case, the "game in progress" needs to be able to represent missing values, such as the "meaningless" frame value that Bob indicates above.
 The "game" model produced by the USBC bowling definition cannot have "missing"